kmkamyk/Ansible-Facts-Explorer/README.md

     # Database name
     DB_NAME=awx_facts

-    # --- AI Search & Chat Feature (Ollama) ---
+    # --- AI Search Feature (Ollama) ---
-    # Set to 'true' to enable the AI features in the UI
+    # Set to 'true' to enable the AI search feature in the UI
     USE_AI_SEARCH=false
     # The full URL to your Ollama API endpoint
     OLLAMA_URL=http://localhost:11434
-    # The name of the model Ollama should use for generation (e.g., llama3.1, mistral)
+    # The name of the model Ollama should use (e.g., llama3.1, mistral)
     OLLAMA_MODEL=llama3.1
-    # The name of the model Ollama should use for embeddings (e.g., nomic-embed-text)
-    OLLAMA_EMBEDDING_MODEL=nomic-embed-text
     # The API format for your LLM service.
 Use 'ollama' for Ollama's native API,
     # or 'openai' for OpenAI-compatible endpoints (like llama.cpp with --api).
     OLLAMA_API_FORMAT=ollama